datalad-handbook/book/docs/basics/101-136-history.rst

 Afterwards, the :command:`datalad status` returns nothing, indicating a clean dataset state with no untracked files or modifications.

-.. runrecord:: _examples/DL-101-136-148
+.. runrecord:: _examples/DL-101-136-149
    :language: console
    :workdir: dl-101/DataLad-101

    $ datalad status

-Finally, if you want, apply you're new knowledge about interactive rebasing to remove the ``Gitjoke2.txt`` file.
+Finally, if you want, apply you're new knowledge about reverting commits to remove the ``Gitjoke2.txt`` file.

 .. rubric:: Footnotes